amanda-nathan/public_health_mock_pipelline_demo/README.md

 # Public Health Modernization Mock Data Pipeline

-This project demonstrates an end-to-end automated data pipeline built entirely with native Snowflake features and CI/CD principles using GitHub Actions.
+This project demonstrates an automated data pipeline built entirely with native Snowflake features and CI/CD principles using GitHub Actions.
 It is intended as a mock public health data platform and highlights best practices for modern data engineering, automation, and governance in Snowflake.

 > **Note**: This project was developed using a free Snowflake trial account to simulate a real-world environment.